Carla-de-Beer/tensorflow-2.x-projects/dff/regression/loan-predictor/README.md

 # Loan Predictor

-A Keras-based deep learning ANN predict whether a customer is likely to repay a loan, or to default on it.
+A Keras-based deep feed-forward ANN to predict whether a customer is likely to repay a loan, or to default on it.

 Based on the Udemy course: Complete TensorFlow 2 and Keras Deep Learning Bootcamp: https://www.udemy.com/course/complete-tensorflow-2-and-keras-deep-learning-bootcamp